roterodamus/Arkm8c/README.md

 Headphone problems with the R36S?
 This adapter might solve it:
 - [AliExpress link](https://bit.ly/43hYwXj)

+- you can ssh into arkos to do some problem solving.

+  User: ark

+  Password: ark

 ## Changelog:

 v2.0 - major update more responsive